 Welcome!
 I am a Ph.D. candidate in Political Science at Stanford University.
-I study the political economy of development, with a special focus on trade (especially e-Commerce), market institutions, and developing countries (especially China).
+I study the political economy of development, with a special focus on trade (especially e-Commerce), market reform, and developing countries (especially China).

 My research has been funded by the Bill and Melinda Gates Foundation, Weiss Family Program Fund, the Clausen Center of UC-Berkeley, the Chiang Ching-Kuo Foundation, Stanford Center of International Development (SCID), the Stanford Institute for Innovation in Developing Economies (SEED), and Graduate Research Opportunities, among others.
 I was the Bradley Fellow, the Pre-doctoral Fellow at Stanford Center at Peking University, Huoshui Young Scholar of AliResearch, and I am currently the Guest Researcher of the Alibaba Research Center for Rural Dynamics.

 I received LL.B. in International Relations from Renmin University of China, and M.S. in Statistics and M.A. in International Policy Studies from Stanford University.